 Join LinkedIn and Facebook Groups

-After joining and creating a good LinkedIn profile, you can start networking by joining groups.
-These can be specific to your profession or interest (e.g. Canadian Marketing Association, Manitoba Association of Home Economists, etc.).
-You can also follow conversations based on your interest (click on “Interests” on the menu).
-If you know the name of the association you wish to join, type it on the search bar and then click “ask to join” (check the location under the name and make sure that it is based in MB or Canada).
-Upon acceptance, a host of information such as news, trainings, seminars, events and job opportunities will be open to you.
-You may also directly link with some members (click “connect” next to their profile or send InMail) and wait for their approval.
+Start by creating a good LinkedIn profile.
+Go on LinkedIn and search for groups specific to your profession or interest (e.g. Canadian Marketing Association, Manitoba Association of Home Economists, etc.).
+Follow conversations based on your interest (click on “Interests” on the menu).
+If you know the name of the association you wish to join, type it on the search bar and then click “ask to join” (check the location under the name of the group to make sure that it is based in MB or Canada).
+Upon acceptance, news, trainings, seminars, events and job opportunities will be open to you.
+You may also directly link with some LinkedIn members (click “connect” next to their profile or send InMail) and wait for their approval.

 Joining a Facebook group is similar to joining one on LinkedIn.
 You have to search and then ask to join (unless it is an open group which does not require permission).
-This is a great way to initially know people in your field, stay updated about developments in your profession, get job leads, and share helpful resources (like articles, studies, tips) with professionals like you.
+This is a great way to initially know people in your field, stay updated about developments in your profession, get job leads, and share helpful resources (like articles, studies, tips) with other professionals.

 Follow organizations in your field

-Using Twitter, you can start following companies or organizations you are interested in, as well as specific persons whom you may know are active in the field you belong to or are respected authorities.
-You can ask questions, share links to resources, and get inside information about companies or organizations through Tweets.
+Using Twitter and LinkedIn, you can start following companies or organizations you are interested in as well as individuals whom you may know are active in your field.
+You can ask questions, share links to resources, comment and get inside information about companies or organizations using these platforms.

 This won’t only get your foot in the door, it will allow you to know and be known by professionals in Manitoba.
 There are many opportunities to volunteer.
 Check your professional association, your church or community centre, and non-profit organization sites (especially Settlement Provider Organizations) and inquire about volunteer positions.
 It would be preferable to volunteer for a cause that can showcase your skills and training.
 However, volunteering for something as simple as being a greeter (someone who greets people as they enter an establishment), for example, can still help you grow your network.
 The important thing is to do a good job, be open, cheerful, and friendly.